🌱 New to Japanese?

 2022年9月26日月曜日

-Demonstrative words are words, for example "this", "that", "these", and "those", that show which person or thing is being referred to.
+Demonstrative words are words like "this" and "that" that show which thing is being referred to.

 Kore wa tokei desu.